LiquidRazor/ListDisplay/docs/api/list-display.listconfig.md

 </td><td>

-Property name on TRow used as identifier.
+Property name on TRow that serves as the unique identifier for each row.

 </td></tr>